ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Admin.md

           export FILE_TO_CUSTOMIZE='admins/<admin-name>/admin-folder/setters.yaml'
           ```

-    - For Dev, PreProd and Prod,  we do not deploy this package.
+    - For Dev, PreProd and Prod,  you do not deploy this package.

 ## <a name='THEEND'></a>THE END